keystroke3/redpaper/README.md

 This software uses publicly available resources and does not claim ownership of the images
 it downloads.
 The creators of this software have no control over the content of the images.
-If the user encounters an  image that is deemed inappropriate offensive or illegal,
+If the user encounters an image that is deemed inappropriate, offensive or illegal,
 a concern should be raised with the image hosts and not the software creators.